tigera-solutions/cnapp-workshop/modules/connect-image-registry.md

-# Module 5: Connect image registry
+# Module 4: Connect image registry

 **Goal:** Add image registry to Calico Cloud management plane.

->This **module is optional** but could be required when using a private container image registry to host application images.
-In the instructor-led workshop, you will be provided with the publicly accessible Azure Container Registry.
+>In the instructor-led workshop, you will be provided with the credentials to access the Azure Container Registry.
 When following this workshop in a self guided setting, you will need to configure and connect your own container registry.
 The workshop uses [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) images of versions `v0.3.2` and `v0.3.8`.
 In the self guided workshop setting you will need to build and push those images to your image registry and then adjust demo application manifests to reference your image registry.

 ## Steps